-Data-parallel.
-When dealing with a low CCR, the dataparallel strategy offers the best throughput since all processors are working at full speed.
-Since sending input and output data requires communications, performance decreases with the CCR, down to 10% of the upper bound for a CCR greater than 10.
+sending input and output data requires communications, performance decreases with the CCR, down to 10% of the upper bound for a CCR greater than 10.
+When processing DAGs with unrelated computing speeds, this strategy can be the worst even with low CCRs, because other strategies take unrelated speeds into account.
 Moreover, as it makes use of all processors, even slow ones, the data-parallel heuristic leads to a very high latency, which increases with the CCR.
+In Figure 6(a) and Figure 6(b), we can see that the ratio between latency and $\tau$ (which is also the average number of unfinished instances in the system) is roughly equal to the number of used processors, which is a natural consequence of the data-parallel strategy.

 Greedy and HEFT.
-The reference heuristics have rather good results when the CCR is very low: around 80% of the upper bound for ratios below 0.1.
-When the scenario becomes more communication-intensive (CCR equal to, or greater than, 1), their performance is dropping to 30% of the upper bound, and even to 10% when CCR \geq 10.
+In both related and unrelated cases, HEFT and greedy heuristics have rather good results when the CCR is very low: around 80% of the upper bound for ratios below 0.1.
+When the scenario becomes more communication-intensive (CCR equal to, or greater than, 1), their performance is dropping to 30% of the upper bound, and even to 10% when CCR $\geq 10$ .
 On the other hand, these strategies build schedules whose latency is often very large compared to those of own MLP strategies.
 Like the data-parallel strategy, relative latencies increase with the CCR, leading to latencies 100 times worse the best one when the CCR is greater than 10.
+The ratio between latency and $\tau$ is better than for the data-parallel strategy but roughly 3 times higher than our MLP strategies.

 MLP strategies.
-The three strategies based on linear programs often return similar results: the best one is MLP-multiple-paths, followed by MLP-free-routing, and MLP-fixed-routing.
+Our three strategies based on linear programs often return similar results: the best one is MLP-multiple-paths, followed by MLP-free-routing, and MLP-fixed-routing.
 This is quite natural: the more flexible the routing, the better the results.
 For CCRs below 10, these strategies obtain throughputs between 50% and 80% of the upper bound, and their performance increases with the CCR: when this ratio is over 10, our strategies achieve more than 80% of the upper bound, and often over 90%.
-MLP-fixed-routing almost always achieves the best latency: using other routes than the shortest-path, or concurrent routes, can slightly increase the latency (up to a factor 2).
+Moreover, the MLP strategies always give the best latency.
+MLP-fixed-routing almost always achieves the best latency: using other routes than the shortest-path, or concurrent routes, can increase the latency (up to a factor 2).
+Finally, the ratio between latency and $\tau$ is very small, often between 2 and 4, less than other strategies.

-5.3.2 Running time of the algorithm
+6.3.2 Running time of the algorithm

 Our strategies relies on mixed linear programs, which can take much time to solve.
 Even if the use of linear programs in our heuristics can significantly slow down the computation of the schedule, it allows to reach better throughputs, and thus better running times.
 When dealing with very large series of workflows, this gain can be significant and justify the choice of a scheduler.
-Moreover, specialized tools like GPLK [11] or CPLEX [5] can solve mixed linear programs efficiently.
+Moreover, specialized tools like GPLK [24] or CPLEX [13] can solve mixed linear programs efficiently.
 During our simulations, all linear programs and mixed linear programs were solved using CPLEX 11.0 on a 2.4GHz Opteron processor.
 As we target reasonable numbers of tasks, the processing time of the schedule is kept low: all problems were solved in less than 10 seconds.

-6. Conclusion and perspectives
+7 Conclusion and perspectives